PH MICHELE ALBERTO SERENI

 Bio

-Born 1977, Kristiansand, Norway.
-Lives and works in Berlin.
+Born 1977, Kristiansand, Norway / Lives and works in Berlin

-His practice uses architecture, collage, sculpture and painting to address memory, the function of images and the place of the viewer.
-He has exhibited nationally and internationally, including solo show at LNM, Oslo (2022); True-False Stories.
-The Museum as a site of interpretation, con Paolo Chiasera, Musée d’ Art Contemporaine Sion, Musée de Bagnes, Musée du Loetschental, Musée valaisan de la Vigne et du Vin, Switzerland (2019); L40 | Kunstverein am Rosa–Luxemburg–Platz, Berlino (2019); Kristiansand Kunsthall (2018); Kunstverein Arnsberg, Arnsberg, Germania (2017); Kunsthalle Lingen, Lingen (2015); PSM, Berlino (2015); The National Museum of Art, Oslo (2013).
+His recent solo and duo exhibitions and venues include the shows Øystein Aasan.
+Never-the-less, Galleria Enrico Astuni, Bologna (2023); LNM, Oslo (2022); True-False Stories.
+The Museum as a site of interpretation, with Paolo Chiasera, Musée d’ Art Contemporaine Sion, Musée de Bagnes, Musée du Loetschental, Musée valaisan de la Vigne et du Vin, Switzerland (2019); L40 | Kunstverein am Rosa–Luxemburg–Platz, Berlin (2019); Kristiansand Kunsthall (2018); Kunstverein Arnsberg, Arnsberg, Germany (2017); Kunsthalle Lingen, Lingen, Germany (2015); PSM, Berlin (2015); The National Museum of Art, Oslo (2013).

-Among the most recent group show Øystein Aasan.
-Never-the-less at Galleria Enrico Astuni, Bologna (2023); Quattro Idee, Galleria Enrico Astuni (2021); Stasi Frenetica, GAM – Galleria d’Arte Moderna di Torino (2020); Minimalism?, Blomqvist, Oslo (2019); Three little maids from school, QB Gallery, Oslo (2019); Mies in Berlin, Kunstverein Rosa-Luxemburg Verein (2018); Randi Thommessen’s samling, Rake, Trondheim, Norway ( 2018); Det felles Eide, Kunstnernes Hus, Oslo (2018); Norsk Minimalisme?, Blomqvist, Oslo (2018); Il frammento come strumento.
-Per un’archeologia dell’effimero, Galleria Enrico Astuni, Bologna (2017); Chateau Grillemont, Indre et Loire (2017); Jahresgaben, Kunsthalle Lingen, Lingen (2016); Sørlandets Kunstmuseum, Kristiansand, Norway (2015); The Beautifull Changes, RH Contemporary, NYC (2014); Inside outside Architecture, The National Museum of Art, Oslo (2013); If you want it you can get it for the rest of your life, ISCP, NYC.
-(2012); Totem and Taboo, Museum Quartier, Vienna (2011).
+Recent group shows include Quattro Idee, curated by Lorenzo Bruni, Galleria Enrico Astuni, Bologna (2021); Stasi Frenetica, GAM – Galleria d’Arte Moderna, Torino (2020); Minimalism?, Blomqvist, Oslo (2019); Three little maids from school, QB Gallery, Oslo (2019); Mies in Berlin, Kunstverein Rosa-Luxemburg Verein, Berlin (2018); Randi Thommessen’s samling, Rake, Trondheim, Norway (2018); Det felles Eide, Kunstnernes Hus, Oslo (2018); Norsk Minimalisme?, Blomqvist, Oslo (2018); Il frammento come strumento.
+Per un’archeologia dell’effimero, curated by Lorenzo Bruni, Galleria Enrico Astuni, Bologna (2017); Chateau Grillemont, Indre et Loire (2017); Jahresgaben, Kunsthalle Lingen, Lingen (2016); Sørlandets Kunstmuseum, Kristiansand, Norway (2015); The Beautiful Changes, RH Contemporary, NYC (2014); Inside Outside Architecture, The National Museum of Art, Oslo (2013); If You Want it You Can Get it for the Rest of Your Life ISCP, NYC.
+(2012); Totem and Taboo, Museum Quartier, Wien (2011).

 CV